sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 6) To run your tests, simply start from the integration-test directory and request the normal Maven test goal:

-mvn clean test
+mvn -DskipLongTests=false clean test

 If you have multiple service-level tests and start each with a fresh component manager, running all of them will take a noticeable amount of time and kick up a fair amount of console noise.
 To focus on a particular test class, just use the normal Maven approach:

-mvn -Dtest=ChildContextDependencyInjectionTest clean test
+mvn -DskipLongTests=false -Dtest=ChildContextDependencyInjectionTest clean test